The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 • Reversible Feed for sewing either in a forward or backward direction - easy to back tack and to fasten ends of seems.

-• Prefocused Light illuminates working area - prevents eye strain.
+• Prefocused Singerlight illuminates working area - prevents eye strain.

 • Calibrated Stitch Regulator permits finger-tip control of stitch length.

-• Stitching Guides, with graduated marking to guide seam width and turn square corners.
+• Stitching Guides, with graduated markings to guide seam width and turn square corners.

 • Versatile - use it as a portable or cabinet machine.